 (b) at a time so specified ceases to be a member of that body unless before that time certain conditions so specified have been fulfilled,

-as if the cessation of his membership of that body by virtue of those provisions were dismissal by his employer by reason of redundancy.
+as if the cessation of his membership of that body by virtue of those provisions were dismissal by his employer

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.